healexsystems/Healex.HL7-V2-Anonymizer/README.md

 1. Download the latest release to a location of your choice.
 2. Unzip it.
-3. Run the application and enter the path to your v2 messages.
-Make sure to back them up prior to runing the application since the original messages will be overwritten.
+3. Make sure to back them up prior to runing the application since the original messages will be overwritten.
+4. Run the application with `anonymizer -d PathToDirectory` or `anonymizer --directory PathToDirectory`
+   1. Do note, that `-d` is a required parameter.
+   2. The following other parameters are supported
+      1. `--help` displays a help screen that shows all supported command line arguments
+      2. `--version` Displays version information

 ## Configuration